Arsenal on this day in history. The March Files.

 16 March 1962: Billy Wright named as Arsenal manager.
 His signing ended the tradition which started with Joe Shaw of Arsenal appointing managers from within the club or men who had been at the club.
 It turned out to be a poor decision.

 16 March 1963 Arsenal 1 Liverpool 2 FA Cup fifth round.
 On the anniversary of Billy Wright’s appointment Arsenal were knocked out of the Cup.
 In fact Wright never took the club further in the cup in four years as manager.
-Costly errors by Laurie Brown and John Barnwell contributed to their downfall.
-John MacLeod grabbed a consolation goal four minutes from time.
+John MacLeod grabbed a consolation goal four minutes from time but costly errors by Laurie Brown and John Barnwell contributed to their downfall.

 16 March 1968: Arsenal 0 Wolverhampton 2.
 The result made it nine league games without a win.
 First and last league appearance of Roger Davidson.
 He moved to Portsmouth in May 1969.

 16 March 1974: Ipswich 2 Arsenal 2.
-The draw made it just one win in seven, but thereafter only lost one more game to secure a mid-table finish.
+The draw made it just one win in seven, but thereafter Arsenal only lost one more game to secure a mid-table finish.
 Kennedy and Simpson got the goals.
+See also here

 16 March 1989: Theo Walcott born.
 He played 21 games for Southampton before moving to Arsenal in 2006.
 Ten years after his transfer he was still at Arsenal having played over 220 games for Arsenal and 42 for England.